fmich7/fyle/README.md

 ./bin/fyle-server
 ```

-2. ❗This is temporary solution❗
+2. ❗This is a temporary solution❗

 - Set alias in your shell
   ```bash